sandeepkumaar/learn-reactjs/README.md

 Next steps:
-Slowly decouple Area Template and Track Behavior
+Slowly decouple Area Template and Track Behaviour
 Make them independent, isolate entities
 Compose them with other entities to *extend* the behaviour

+Decouple